Estimates suggest that there is more than €500 million in unclaimed pension benefits in Ireland in 2026. Could you be due to cash in?

 Find your pension in Ireland and the UK

 If you have had more than one job in your career, or moved around between professions, there is a likelihood that you may have contributed to a pension as part of one of those roles and forgotten about it.
-This would also apply if you have lived and worked in another country outside Ireland at any time.
+Here’s how to trace your old pensions:

 Who is eligible to track down old pensions?